Nghiait123456/DissectLaravel/README.md

 ```
 $app = require_once __DIR__.'/../bootstrap/app.php';
 ```
-Laravel mapping and bilding interface of laravel with application.
+Laravel mapping and building interface of laravel with application.

 print line 52 to 60: